muratk5n/thirdwave/en/mbl/2024/week24.md

 ---

-Even a casual reading of Abrahamic religions suggests they value piece more than war, including Christianity.
+Even a casual reading of Abrahamic religions suggests they value peace more than war, including Christianity.
 Is Hanson that dumb or has another agenda?